adithyaakrishna/zap/README.md

 - Creating of Wallets for the users of the app to enable faster payments.
 - Integrating Payment gateways like UPI, Paypal, etc.
 - Building a Low cost IOT enabled Smart Charger and Charging brick for users to use.
-- Developing a community section to host events and meet-ups exclusive to Zap Users
+- Developing a community section to host events and meet-ups exclusive to Zap Users.
--